maropu/spark-tpcds-datagen/README.md

 This is the TPCDS data generator for Apache Spark, which is split off from [spark-sql-perf](https://github.com/databricks/spark-sql-perf) and includes pre-built [tpcds-kit](https://github.com/davies/tpcds-kit) for x86_64 on Mac/Linux platforms.
-To check performance regression, TPCDS benchmark results for Spark master are daily stored in [reports](https://docs.google.com/spreadsheets/d/1V8xoKR9ElU-rOXMH84gb5BbLEw0XAPTJY8c8aZeIqus/edit#gid=445143188) and [charts](https://docs.google.com/spreadsheets/d/1V8xoKR9ElU-rOXMH84gb5BbLEw0XAPTJY8c8aZeIqus/edit#gid=2074944948) in Google Spreadsheet are generated per the update.
+To check performance regression, the TPCDS benchmark results (sf=5) of the current Spark master are daily stored in [reports](https://docs.google.com/spreadsheets/d/1V8xoKR9ElU-rOXMH84gb5BbLEw0XAPTJY8c8aZeIqus/edit#gid=445143188) and [charts](https://docs.google.com/spreadsheets/d/1V8xoKR9ElU-rOXMH84gb5BbLEw0XAPTJY8c8aZeIqus/edit#gid=2074944948) in Google Spreadsheet are generated per the update.